Jasonnyang/AgricultureML/README.md

 The conclusion of our second model implies that there are some features of a state's crop yields and statistics which can be used to identify it.
 It shows that there is a stronger link between the features and the state code than we originally imagined.
 In the end we had an accuracy of 84% by running the k-fold cross validation on the most optimal hyperparameters which was higher than the logistic regression likely because the model was more complex and was able to fit the data in a more complex manner.
 To improve the decision trees, it would be nice if we had the computational power to build more expansive trees and have a greater depth.

+## Milestone 5
+We used the same data labels and scaling as in the Random Forest Classifier.
+For our loss funciton, we used sparse categorical cross entropy and experimented with different model optimizers (Adam and SGD).
+We have plenty of data points for each region, so we should have enough data poitns to achieve reasonable accuracy.

+Tbe result of the hyperparameter tuning is the best parameters is the number of hidden layers of 1, model units is 512, learning rate of 0.001 and achieved a best accurafcy of 76%.
+When verifying our result with k-fold cross validaition (k=5), we got the following the accuracy scores for each fold: 0.62980593 0.77187843 0.70157451 0.73855731 0.66630037, and it gave a mean cross-validation score of 0.70.

+The conclusion of our third model is that a neural network is slightly overfitting our data.
+It is possible that our data is not as complex as we orginally thought, and a random forest / logistic regression is a better model for our data.
+Initially, we overfitting even more (91% train accuracy vs a 60% test) with a hard coded 3 hidden layers, so we hyperparameter tuned on hidden layers and found that only 1 layer produced the best result.
+To improve our model, we can test other properties, like acivation functions or loss functions which could produce better resutls.

 Setup Instructions:
 Download and clone the Colab notebook.
 Any necessary imports or pip installs are included at the top of the notebook already.